What to expect if it’s your first time visiting the food bank

 You “shop” for your 5 days worth of food.
 You select items from our shelves where the number of items for each type of food varies depending on family size and seasonal availability.
 There is a volunteer assigned to help you and answer any questions you might have.

-Typically, your shopping cart will include milk, bread, eggs, cereal, juice, school snacks, baked beans, pasta, pasta sauce, mac & cheese, canned soups and stews, canned tuna, canned and fresh fruits and veggies, rice, and peanut butter.
+Typically, your shopping cart will include milk, bread, eggs, cheese, meat, cereal, juice, school snacks, baked beans, pasta, pasta sauce, mac & cheese, canned soups and stews, canned tuna, canned and fresh fruits and veggies, rice, peanut butter, and toilet paper.

-Baby food and items (e.g., diapers) are usually available, as are some household items (e.g., toilet paper, dish soap, etc.).
+Baby food and items (e.g., diapers) are usually available, as are some household items (e.g., garbage bags dish soap, etc.) plus we have food for your pet.

 If there’s information we didn’t cover here that you’d like, please contact us and we’d be happy to speak with you on or offline.